Xalgorithms/lib-rules-int-scala/README.md

 *could be* applied to the original document to yield a new document.

 This library is a *naive reference implementation* of the execution model for Xalgo.
-It is (and never will be) optimized for improved production exeuction times.
+The primary purpose of the library is to have an *initial implementation* that can be used to evaluate the effectiveness of the execution model.
+It is (and never will be) optimized for improved production execution times.
 Addition implementations of the Xalgo execution model will be added for this purpose, leaving this library to remain clean as a reference for new implementations.